michaelmarty/UniDec/readme.md

 Split IsoDec, IsoGen, and UniDecImporter into separate Python packages.
 This allows more targeted development on each of those and simplifies testing and releases.
 I am working on automating more of the docs and releases on each to improve consistency and catch any issues.
 Hopefullly this will help.
 Let me know what bugs pop up.

+Had Codex help make some speed improvements to UniDec and other core workflows.

+Added in full stack deconvolution on UniChromCD.
+This will deconvolve each frame in the chromatogram.
+It also includes the first use of chromatographic deconvolution, meaning that it can take info from adjacent scans and use that to help in deconvolution.
+That also means you can do chromatographic peak sharpening if you would like.
+To turn this on, switch to Centroid mode for the deconvolution output.

+Added in automated testing with the help of Codex.

 v.8.3.0

 Fixed bug where datanorm wasn't being loaded into UniDecCD.